taolson/Admiran/doc/Compiler.md

 During the initial design, it was thought that the anno info would only need to be attached to a `defn`, but general error reporting probably needs to be more fine-grained than that.
 Also, it would be nice to annotate every AST node with its inferred type after typechecking.
-So in the future, the annotation field may be expanded and applied to other ast nodes, or replaced with something else.
+So in the future, the annotation field may be expanded and applied to other AST nodes, or replaced with something else.

 After this, `grammar` goes on to define `showS`, a faster way of appending strings by composing functions, then uses it